Ivan Blatný: Life

 Blatný was born on 21 December 1919 in Brno, Czechoslovakia.
 He the son of the writer Lev Blatný.
 He was a member of the Group 42 (Skupina 42), association of Czech modern artists.

 In March 1948, after the communist seizure of power in his native country, Blatný left his country - just one of many figures in Czech Literature who chose to emigrate rather than go underground.
 However, he found life in exile difficult, as did many other émigré Czech writers such as Ivan Diviš.
-During his subsequent life in the United Kingdom, he spent time in various mental hospitals, suffering from paranoid fear that StB agents will kidnap him back to Czechoslovakia.
+During his subsequent life in the United Kingdom, he spent time in various mental hospitals, suffering from a paranoid fear that StB agents would kidnap him back to Czechoslovakia.

 From 1984 until shortly before his death, he lived in a retirement home in Clacton-on-Sea.
 He died on 5 August 1990 in Colchester.
 A plaque commemorating his stay can be seen on the wall of the Edensor Care Home in Orwell Road.
 His ashes were taken to the Brno Central Cemetery.

 In 2017 a new road on the site of the old St Clements Hospital in Ipswich was named Ivan Blatny Close in memory of the one time resident.